May 25, 2013

-Our Recipe for Blacked Chicken with Sun Dried Tomatoes with Romano Cheese, Cream, and Butter Sauce Tossed Into Fettuccine Noodles
+Our Favorite Recipe for Blacked Chicken with Sun Dried Tomatoes with Romano Cheese, Cream, and Butter Sauce Tossed Into Fettuccine Noodles

 A couple of nights ago, we tried another recipe adapted from the famous Marcella Hazan Italian cookbook.
 It involved a cream and butter sauce, and was one of the original versions of Fettuccine Alfredo recipes brought to the United States.